150+ Most Useful Windows 11 Keyboard Shortcuts You Should Know

 11. Win + C: Launch Cortana (has to be installed separately)

-Meanwhile, if you are using Windows 11 but aren’t liking the changes, here’s a guide to help you roll back to Windows 10 from Windows 11 on your PC.
+So that wraps up our list of best Windows 11 keyboard shortcuts.
+In case, you are using Windows 11 but aren’t liking the changes, here’s a guide to help you roll back to Windows 10 from Windows 11 on your PC.
 Conversely, if you are stuck with Windows 10, check out how you can get Windows 11 features in Windows 10 right now.
-Finally, since you are interested in using keyboard shortcuts for improved productivity, learn how to clear browsing history using keyboard shortcuts in Chrome, Firefox, and Edge.
+And if we missed out on any keyboard shortcut, let us know in the comment section below.

 Leave a Reply